ggez44/frc/README.md

 # rankings.rb
 - updated version that uses TBA's api instead, and uses the same algorithm as the \_old version
-- i left my TBA api key is in the file, better if you go get your own (it's free),
+- i left my TBA api key is in the file for convenience, better if you go get your own (it's free)

 ### Usage
 - `ruby rankings.rb 2024cabe`